May 24, 2016 - mediadealer - Making Money - 739 views

 * Call potential companies and ask the appropriate people for advice on finding a job.
 Asking for employment will put them on the defensive, but everyone likes to give advice.
 Look on LinkedIn to find the ones to call.

 8. Contact alumni for advice.
 It varies from school to school, but some alumni groups are very active and loyal to each other.
 You never know who will want to help you.
 Facebook and LinkedIn are searchable by school attended.
 Reach out and see what happens.

 Avoid losing hope.
 It can take time to find the right employment opportunity.
 Take responsibility for your job search and spend time searching each day.
 Until you find a job, consider your job search to be your full-time job.
 The perfect employer is searching for you right now.
 Ensure they can find you as quickly and easily as possible.

 Our country is currently in economic depression.
-Jobs are scarce and many major corporations have closed many buildings across the....
+Jobs are few and far between and people across the country are getting laid off. ....

 While it's exciting to start a business from home, there are also difficulties that must be taken care of for success.
 Do you real....